The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 |Train providers||Deutsche Bahn with connection or Deutsche Bahn|

-Trains from Berlin to Kraków cover the 327 miles (527 km) long route taking on average 8 h 52 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
+Trains from Berlin to Kraków cover the 327 miles (527 km) long route taking on average 7 h 25 min with our travel partners like Deutsche Bahn with connection or Deutsche Bahn.
 Normally, there is 1 train operating per day, including direct services available.
-While the average ticket price for this journey costs around £35, you can find the cheapest train ticket for as low as £35.
+While the average ticket price for this trip costs around £39, you can find the cheapest train ticket for as low as £33.

 Buy your official Deutsche Bahn train tickets from Berlin to Kraków from £33 with Omio.
 Find train times and tickets for over 1000 travel companies to compare and book the most convenient route.